 In order to ensure long-term performance for shareholders, ESMC expects investee companies to act in a responsible way to all stakeholders.
-This includes recognition of the impact of business decisions on the environment, as well as recognition of the impact of their business decisions on social and human rights issues in the regions and supply chains in which they do business.
+This includes recognition of the impact of business decisions on the environment, as well as recognition of the impact of their business decisions on social and human rights issues in the regions in which they do business and supply chains they utilize.